changeworld/azure-docs.pl-pl/articles/active-directory/devices/overview.md

 ---
-title: Co to jest tożsamość urządzenia w Azure Active Directory?
+title: What is device identity in Azure Active Directory?
-description: Dowiedz się, jak zarządzanie tożsamościami urządzeń może ułatwić zarządzanie urządzeniami, które uzyskują dostęp do zasobów w danym środowisku.
+description: Learn how device identity management can help you to manage the devices that are accessing resources in your environment.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices